 When you think of going off the beaten path in Spain, do you imagine yourself in a damp cave eating a rather intense cheese?
 Well, in Cabrales, set amongst the mountains of the Asturias region, that is precisely what awaits.

-Head towards Las Arenas, and here you’ll find the Cueva del Queso de Cabrales museum.
+Head towards Las Arenas, and here you’ll find the Cueva del Queso de Cabrales museum, one of Spain’s most unique places to visit.
 You’ll be walked through the production method and taken inside the caves for a tasting of this award-winning blue cheese, still produced by rural farmers until this day.

 Laguardia, one of Spain’s most beautiful villages

 Of course, you wouldn’t be doing Laguardia justice if you didn’t indulge in a bit of wine tasting.
 To do this, you’ll get the chance to see some of those underground tunnels up close, where wine is still produced and stored.

-A Coruna, for a seafood degustation
+A Coruña, for a seafood degustation

 In the city itself, admire the impressive Plaza de María Pita or dip into the fascinating Domus Museum, which focused on the human body.
 Later, head out to the coast for rugged, windswept trails and the oldest lighthouse known, the Tower of Hercules.